trangtph/reproducible-practice/README.md

 # Tulip project PMHD

 This is an exercise for the course "Best Practice in writing reproducible code".
+This project aims to analyse data from an agriculture experiment to determine what chemical compounds can preserve the freshness of cut roses for the longest time.
+For more details on the experiment and analysis plan, please refer to the `PMHD study protocol` file under the `docs` folder.

-## Usage
+## Configuration

-Click "Use this template" at the top of this page to create a new repository with the same folder structure.
+- The code for the analysis is written in `R` version 4.3.2.
+- The results were generated using `R Studio` version 2023.09.01.
+- The installation and loading of packages needed for the analysis are included in the R script.

 ## Project Structure